sebastianruder/NLP-progress/english/data_to_text_generation.md

 **Data-to-Text Generation (D2T NLG)** can be described as Natural Language Generation from structured input.
 <!-- is a task of NLG where the **textual output** is generated using **structured input** (such as tables or graphs). -->
-Unlike Machine Translation or Question Answering tasks (also referred as **Text-to-Text Generation, or T2T NLG**) where requirement is to generate textual output using some unstructured textual input only, here the input will be provided in a structured format such as: tables; or knowledge graphs; or JSONs <sup>[[1]](#myfootnote1)</sup>.
+Unlike other NLG tasks such as, Machine Translation or Question Answering (also referred as **Text-to-Text Generation or T2T NLG**) where requirement is to generate textual output using some unstructured textual input, in D2T NLG the requirement is to generate textual output from the input provided in a structured format such as: tables; or knowledge graphs; or JSONs <sup>[[1]](#myfootnote1)</sup>.

 ## RotoWire
 The [dataset](https://github.com/harvardnlp/boxscore-data/blob/master/rotowire.tar.bz2) consists of articles summarizing NBA basketball games, paired with their corresponding box- and line-score tables.
 It is professionally written, medium length game summaries targeted at fantasy basketball fans.
 The writing is colloquial, but structured, and targets an audience primarily interested in game statistics <sup>[[2]](#myfootnote2)</sup>.